phn/pytpm/doc/reference_tpm.rst

 TPM data types
 ==============

-TPM defines C structures to represent entities such as vectors, matrices and other.
+TPM defines C structures to represent entities such as vectors and matrices.
 These are exposed as classes in PyTPM.
 Several functions are provided for manipulating these and are described below.
-As mentioned before, several C macros are provided in TPM for working with data types, in addition to functions, and implementations of these macros as python functions are available in :mod:`pytpm.utils`.
+C macros provided in TPM, for working with data types, are implemented as Python functions and are available in :mod:`pytpm.utils`.

 Classes for vectors and matrices